yingw787/walmart_challenge_07_07_2017/README.md

 - The problem describes a "performance venue", which is assumed to be some collection of seats.
 - Assume that there is one instance of a "performance venue" in any given process.
 - The problem describes "best available seats", which is taken to assume that seats have different desirability.
+    - Assume that for the BasicPerformanceVenue, the desirability of a seat is linearly proportional to the row the seat is in (do not consider columns, levels, etc.)
 - Assume that end-user inputs are all sanitized, and all user information (such as email addresses) are validated.
 - Assume that one ticket matches one seat.
+- Assume that you can both reserve and hold -> reserve a seat, even though interface provides for only hold -> reserve
+    - Design classes for flexibility, as the interface will manage how strict implementations are
+- Assume that no assumption is made about the seat's position within the performance venue, and that value is attached to each seat by itself.

 ### Design Considerations